Find Grad Schools

 40% Women

 Louisiana Tech University comes in at #19 on our list of the most popular colleges offering master's degrees in biological science.
 Roughly 11,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,401 per year, while in-state graduate students, on average, pay $5,416 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in biological science from Louisiana Tech.
+During the most recent year for which we have data, 5 people received their master's degree in biological science from Louisiana Tech.
+About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #20